hmadland/460/journalHW3.md

 Before starting I reread the slides, and watched a few videos on working with C# in Visual Studio.
 After that it was the slow process of having two windows open and going line by line through the Java code and translating it to C#.

-Below is the console output of the C# post fix calculator.
+Below is the console output of the C# postfix calculator.
 ![](img/HW3_3.PNG?raw=true)

 Output for unaccepted input